Odell Lake (video game): Main fish

 The game is heavily random; the same situation played in the same way can have different outcomes.
 For the most points, players must play the game safely, choosing the action that has the greatest chance of leading to a positive outcome.
-It's helpful to remember the typical locations of food and predators (shallow or deep), and not every situation will have the same outcome.
+It is helpful to remember the typical locations of food and predators (shallow or deep), and not every situation will have the same outcome.

 Other species

 In addition to the other species of fish, the player's fish could come across the following in or above the lake: